mmbman/Katagiri/1986-03-08-Triple-Treasure-Lecture-1.md

 #### 9:33

-In *Zen Master Dogen*, page 60, I think Dogen Zenji talks about this Triple Treasure.
+In *Zen Master Dōgen*, page 60, I think Dōgen Zenji talks about this Triple Treasure.
 He said it here like this:

 >  ... you should deeply venerate the Three Treasures.
 They deserve our veneration and respect no matter how much our life and body may change.